Pelvic Floor Connections (37m)

 Study tip: Directions are always relative to your body.
 For example, if you’re lying on your back “up” is toward your head, and “forward” is toward the ceiling.

-Many people find pelvic floor lessons particularly emotionally or culturally challenging.
-We invite you to pause and take breaks as needed.
+Many people find pelvic floor lessons somatically, emotionally, or culturally challenging – or any combination of these.
+We invite you to pause the recording and take breaks as needed.
 For wisdom from the students who were present on Zoom when this was recorded, Patrons can check out the ATM discussion.

-It’s also not uncommon to need to pause for a bathroom break.
+It’s not uncommon to need to pause for a bathroom break.

 Think LESSS is more: Light, Easy, Soft, Slow, Smooth movements of your pelvic floor give your brain sensory data it can learn and improve with, so you can refine your control.
 In addition to raising your sensitivity, doing continually LESSS will also help you avoid getting tired, since you’ll be doing this movement a lot.

-After pelvic floor Feldenkrais lessons you may begin to notice in your regular life that your pelvic floor is often more contracted than you find necessary or desirable.
-Noticing these moments is normal and useful: it’s a necessary step toward reducing excess effort and learning better function of the pelvic floor in all your activities.
+After pelvic floor Feldenkrais lessons you may begin to notice in your regular life that your pelvic floor is often more contracted than you feel is necessary or desirable for the moment.
+Noticing this is normal and useful: awareness is a necessary step toward reducing excess effort and learning better function and control of the pelvic floor in all your activities.

 When you do notice unnecessary pelvic floor tension, don’t immediately let it go.
-Instead take a moment to sense it, and then experiment with gradually relaxing the tension, while noticing changes throughout yourself.
+Instead take a moment to sense it, then experiment with gradually relaxing the tension, while breathing and noticing changes throughout yourself as it relaxes.

 About the pelvic floor, and Kegels